Bookings for 1:1 will not be available from 30th October to 4th January.

 RPS Distinctions are now offering one-to-one portfolio reviews via Zoom.
 This means you can have a private, individual session with a panel member, who will be able to see your images and discuss with you the best way forward.
 This new service is open to both members and non-members alike and covers all Distinction levels and all genres.
 Your computer screen and that of the panel member will be linked via the Zoom app, which is free and easy to download.
 The panel member will be able to see your images in detail and have a conversation with you as the session progresses in a friendly and professional atmosphere via screen sharing.

 This new service applies to both Print and Images for Screen submissions.
 If you are preparing a Print submission, then send digital copies of the images and the hanging plan.
 If you are planning an Images For Screen Submission, then send digital copies of the images and the sequence plan.
+1:1 is ideal for anyone who is nearly ready to apply or would like a preliminary discussion about submission ideas.

 What are Distinctions?